New to Ham Radio?

 Q: How much does it cost to get a ham license?

 The VEC examination program does charge a fee to cover the costs associated with administering amateur tests.
-The 2012 fee for a session given through the ARRL VEC program is $15.
+The 2024 fee for a session given through the ARRL VEC program is $15.
 This covers up to three elements.
-If you fail an element and need to retake it at a later date additional fees often apply.
+If you fail an element, and need to retake it at a later date, additional fees often apply.

 Additional costs include study guides, and any costs associated with taking a class.
 Classes usually provide all study material as part of the tuition.